TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-2-Customization/Day-3/Index.rst

 By the end of this day, you should know the following:

-* Understand the basics and importance of TypoScript in TYPO3
+* The basics and importance of TypoScript in TYPO3
-* Learn how to set up Page templates using TypoScript
+* How to set up Page templates using TypoScript
-* Comprehend the process of creating website navigation, including menus and breadcrumbs, using TypoScript
+* The process of creating website navigation, including menus and breadcrumbs, using TypoScript
-* Gain knowledge about configuring Backend Layouts in TYPO3
+* The basics of configuring Backend Layouts in TYPO3
-* Understand the concept and usage of Page TsConfig
+* The concept and usage of Page TsConfig
-* Understand the concept and usage of User TsConfig
+* The concept and usage of User TsConfig

 .. _s2-d3-practical-goals